 Teaching & Supervision

 Dedicated to mentoring the next generation of researchers.
-My teaching philosophy integrates theoretical foundations with practical, research-driven applications.
+Integrating theoretical foundations with practical, research-driven applications.

 Teaching Profile

-Dr. Sadiq has taught a range of computer science and related technology courses at undergraduate and graduate levels.
-His teaching approach combines conceptual clarity, real-world relevance, and practical problem solving.
-Drawing on both academic research and industry experience, he aims to help students connect theory with implementation, develop analytical thinking, and build confidence in solving complex technical problems.
+Dr. Sadiq has taught a range of computer science and technology courses at undergraduate and graduate levels.
+His teaching approach combines conceptual clarity, real-world relevance, and practical problem solving — helping students connect theory with implementation and develop analytical thinking.

 Mentoring & Supervision

-He supervises and mentors students across BS, MS, and PhD levels, supporting them in research topic development, methodology design, experimental planning, academic writing, and publication-oriented work.
-His supervision style emphasizes rigor, independence, ethical research practice, and the ability to connect technical depth with broader impact.
+He supervises and mentors students across BS, MS, and PhD levels — supporting them in research topic development, methodology design, academic writing, and publication-oriented work.

 Core Teaching Areas